Orchid or Onion? You Help Decide.

 RJC Steinberg Hart

-The 2019 Orchids & Onions jury is finalized!
-Comprised of members of the local design and academic community, the 11-person jury is ready to judge your nominations.
+The 2019 Orchids & Onions jury is comprised of the following members of the local design and academic community:

 Miti Aiello: Miti Aiello is an Assistant Professor and academic researcher in the Undergraduate and Graduate Architecture Program at NewSchool of Architecture & Design.
 She is also the owner of ArchistDesign Studio, with projects ranging from residential remodels, permitting, urban infill projects, pro-bono work, and architectural photography.
 “Being a juror for Orchids & Onions 2019 is a remarkable opportunity to check the architectural pulse of San Diego, and I feel very privileged and excited to be a part of this community-driven event.”